ritza-co/abbey/article.md

 docker start -ai cloudbox
 ```

-The `--volume .:/workspace` parameter shares your current temporary folder with the container, so both your physical machine and Docker can read and write the same files.
+The `--volume .:/workspace` parameter shares your current folder with the container, so both your physical machine and Docker can read and write the same files.

 ### Set AWS credentials